jimenapf/quinoa-wind-turbine-manifests/README.md

   - Reloader
   - Sealed Secrets

-See the install shell script `1-install.sh` for further details`.
 The applications can be installed manually via helm install as well.
 Change the values file according to your needs and install.

 ## Bugfixing: